isaziconsulting/sullyplot/README.md

 The `sullyplot` R Package provides a framework for automated plotting of graphs and dashboards using OpenAI's latest LLMs.

+## Disclaimer

+This package interacts with OpenAI's APIs or Azure OpenAI depending on what you configure, to design and generate dashboards based on a series of prompts. **Please note that using these services incurs costs**, so be sure to review the pricing details on the OpenAI and Azure OpenAI websites and monitor your usage accordingly.

 ## Usage

 You should first set the `OPENAI_API_KEY` environment variable on whichever environment you are using.